TIQA: Human-Aligned Perceptual Text Quality Assessment in Generated Images: Introduction

 \section{Introduction}

 The rapid development of generative AI has made AI-generated images widely accessible, with text-to-image (T2I) systems becoming simultaneously faster, cheaper, and higher quality.
 Recent models have improved substantially on prompt semantics and global realism, as reflected in modern benchmarks \cite{lmarena, li2024aigiqa, zhang2025q}.
 Yet \emph{text rendering} remains a persistent failure mode: generated images often exhibit malformed glyphs, broken strokes, inconsistent thickness, and unstable kerning or baselines (Figure~\ref{fig:crop_examples}).
-These errors are highly salient in
+These errors are highly salient in practical, text-heavy outputs (posters, UI mockups, pseudo-documents), but current evaluations lack a dedicated way to measure the \emph{perceptual fidelity} of rendered text.